bestit/PHP_CodeSniffer/README.md

 * **setUp**: You can set up the test, before the requirements are checked with _areRequirementsMet_.
 * **tearDown**: If you want to "destroy" this sniff, you can tear it down after the sniff processing.

+**The CodeSniffer is meant to be stateless even if the sniff-classes are used as "singletons".
+So if you save a state in your sniff, you MUST tearDown afterwards or initialize correctly in the setUp.**

 ### BestIt\Sniffs\DocTags\AbstractTagSniff

 This abstract class helps you sniff for single doc tags.
 Just implement the given abstract methods and you can register